-There are many ways to write an interesting, compelling subject line based around these techniques that we have focused on.
+There are many ways to write an interesting, compelling subject line based on these techniques that we have focused on.
 But remember that there isn’t a one-size-fits-all answer to crafting the best email subject line.
 The best thumb rule to use when writing a subject line is to put yourself in the shoes of your recipients.
 Consider which types of subject lines would turn you away, and avoid using them.
 Make it your goal to engage your recipients with clear subject lines that communicate that the valuable information they seek is a mere click away.
-Giving value is the simple way to achieve highest open and click through rates.
+Giving value is the simple way to achieve the highest open and click-through rates.

 Few general good email subject line best practices to keep in mind when crafting your subject lines:

 - Write multiple subject lines.
 Try subject lines for every email and then choose the best.

 - Keep it under 50 characters.
 Imposing a 50 character limit forces you to trim unnecessary words and make it crisp

 - Know your audience.
 Pay attention to what they like.
 Your best bet for creating good email subject lines will be understanding your audience intimately and catering to their likes.

 - Choose your tone.
 Most good email subject lines rely on a conversational and casual tone to attract an audience.
 Take time to think about what tone do you wish to convey

 - Be Honest.
 Users want to see that you are a legitimate and trusted source.
 Your email body needs to deliver on any promises you make in your subject line.